 You will benefit most if you stay caught up on Achieve reading and module assignments.
 Opportunities to make up missed assignments are not guaranteed and may require documentation.
 The Achieve materials have specific due dates as listed in the Brightspace calendar.
-If you submit any Adaptive Quiz late you will have 100% of your partial points deducted from your score.
-In general, the material will open to you at the beginning of the unit and will close on the due date deadlines.
+If you submit anyAdaptive Quiz late you will have 15%/day deducted from your score cumulative.
+In general, the material will open to you at the beginning of the unit and will close on the due dates.
 To avoid confusion, we advise you to follow the links to Achieve assignments in Brightspace modules and NOT the MacMillan Learning portal.